sank3t/Bank-Customer-Churn/README.md

 ## Bank-Customer-Churn

+### Problem Statement
+Which factors are causing the customer to close their bank account?

 ### Dataset

 #### Data Source
 The dataset is downloaded from [Kaggle](https://www.kaggle.com/shrutimechlearn/churn-modelling).

 Thanks to the data science community out there.